lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 ## Example Certificates {#example-certificates}

 <aside markdown="block">
-The example certificates in this section have key usage bits set to `digitalSignature`, `keyCertSign`, and `cRLSign` to lessen the number of examples, i.e., brevity.
+NOTE: The example certificates in this section have key usage bits set to `digitalSignature`, `keyCertSign`, and `cRLSign` to lessen the number of examples, i.e., brevity.
 Certificate Policies (CPs) {{?RFC3647}}
 for production CAs should consider whether this combination is